 On the other hand, Gmail, the most prominent email client with an extensive user base, has put these restrictions in place for you; preventing you from receiving “heavy” files that might overload your inbox.
 If there was no maximum size of email attachments in Gmail, servers would risk being bombarded, and everything would grind to a very slow, very frustrating halt.

 As a final kick whilst we’re down, the stated 25MB isn’t what it seems.
 The files you attach to your email double in size as they are encoded into the necessary format for email sharing.
 Ouch.

-Gmail is integrated with Google Cloud Storage, so the easiest way to bypass the limit is to send files via Google Drive.
+Gmail is integrated with Google Cloud Storage, so the easiest way to bypass the attachment limit is to send files via Google Drive.
 This cloud storage service enables you to attach files of up to 15GB.
-When Gmail detects that your mail is larger than 25MB, it automatically uploads your attachments to Drive and adds a download link to your message.
+When Gmail detects that your email is larger than 25MB, it automatically uploads your attachments to Drive and adds a download link to your message.

 It seems like a fantastic, automatic feature... until you start dealing with multiple large files.
 To get several heavy attachments, you’ll need to use Google Drive manually.